How to Make an Easy Hooded Cape

 - Serge with a Serger or Overlock Machine

 - Overcast Stitch on a Regular Sewing Machine with an Overcast Foot

 - Zigzag Stitch on a Regular Sewing Machine

 Refer to your sewing machine’s user manual for these special stitches.

-(Affiliate link for a great beginner sewing machine above.)
+Affiliate link for a great beginner sewing machine in blue above.

 4 HOOD & DECORATIVE HOOD DETAILS